5 WAIKATO 1863-1864

 21 November 1863 At daybreak, Māori hoist the white flag.
 British Army officers entered the Pā to negotiate a Māori surrender.
 183 Māori captives were sent to Auckland.
 A large force of Māori, approaching from Paetāhi to the south, withdrew upon learning of the surrender.
 The death toll at Rangiriri was particularly high – 47 British Regulars killed with 85 wounded.
 Fifty Māori also died at Rangiriri.Rangiriri today showing remains of trenches used by Māori to defend against the British who attacked from the right of picture, and from the river behind the Pā.

-For an account of the significance of this engagement at Rangiriri, click here # Battle of Rangiriri.
+For an account of the significance of this engagement at Rangiriri, see Battle of Rangiriri, where Māori lost their country.

 8 December 1863 The British Army entered the Māori King’s papakāinga (home) at Ngāruawāhia unopposed.
 King Tāwhiao, retreated further south.